Maddison Bullock: Film career

-Maddison has appeared on NBC, ABC, Tru TV, and Netflix.
-Her production company, Maddness Pictures, produced a film titled ICE: the Movie which was written by and starring Maddison.
-This film draws from her experience in Professional Figure Skating and emphasizes good sportsmanship, family values, and artistic excellence.
+Bullock has appeared on NBC, ABC, Tru TV, and Netflix.
+Her former production company, Maddness Pictures, produced a film titled ICE: the Movie which was written by and starring Maddison.
+This film draws from her experience in professional Figure Skating and emphasizes good sportsmanship, family values, and artistic excellence.
 The film co-stars Lisa Mihelich. both Maddison and Lisa performed their own figure skating stunts for the film.